expo/expo/docs/pages/tutorial/initialize-app.md

 <Terminal cmd={['$ npx expo start']} />

-Once the development server is running, the best way to develop is on your physical device with Expo Go.
-[Learn more](/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet) on how to get the project running on your physical device.
+Once the development server is running, the best way to develop is on a physical device with Expo Go.

-To see the web app in action, press <kbd>w</kbd> in the terminal.
-It will open the web app in your default web browser at a specific URL.
+To see the web app in action, press <kbd>W</kbd> in the terminal.
+It will open the web app in the default web browser at a specific URL.

-Once it is running on all platforms, your project should look like this:
+Once it is running on all platforms, the project should look like this:

 <ImageSpotlight alt="App running on an all platforms" src="/static/images/tutorial/app-running-on-all-platforms.jpg" style={{maxWidth: 720}} />

-The text displayed on the app's screen above can be found in the **App.js** file at the root of the project's directory.
+The text displayed on the app's screen above can be found in the **App.js** file which is at the root of the project's directory.
 It is the entry point of the project and is executed when the development server starts.
 ## Up next

-If you have trouble opening the app on the device of your choice, refer to the [Opening the app on your phone/tablet](/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet) section.

-You have now initialized an Expo project on your computer and you're ready to start developing StickerSmash.
+We have now created a new Expo project and are ready to start developing our **StickerSmash** app.
 The next step is to learn [how to build the first screen of the app](/tutorial/layout).